sarfraznawaz2005/Phexecute/README.md

 `composer create-project -n -s dev sarfraznawaz2005/phexecute`

+## Using Composer Packages inside Phexecute ##

+Any packages that you install via composer are automatically available inside Phexecute.
+For example, `dump` function comes from `symfony/var-dumper` package specified in composer.json file and we can use it diretly inside Phexecute like `dump($var)`.
+So any packages specified in composer.json file are available for you to use them directly inside Phexecute code editor.

 ## Adding Custom Packages ##

 Adding your own packages is extremely simple so much so that you don't need to write single line of PHP code.